datalakehouse/datalakehouse-core/README.md

 If you like our project then we would really appreciate **a Star ⭐!**

 Start synchronizing your operational applications and databases at [DataLakeHouse.io](https://datalakehouse.io)

+Join our Slack Community when you get the chance.
+Your feedback is important to us, like source control is to DBT. :).